samreynoldsmath/PuncturedFEM/doc/ROADMAP.md

 - [ ] shape optimization

 ### Maintenance
+- [ ] automatic identification of cells (user does not need to specify cell indices when creating an `Edge` object)
 - [ ] allow sampling parameter `n` to have different values for different edges
 - [ ] type validation with `pydantic`
 - [ ] add logging with `logging` module